edibotopic/edibotopic-website/content/blog/ambiguity.md

 While they are often syntactically clear, they can be interpreted many ways, and are therefore ambiguous.

-Aphorisms are mostly associated with philosophers like Schopenhauer [^4], but they do appear in programming culture.
-One of the most famous examples is the [Zen of Python](https://peps.python.org/pep-0020/), which includes aphorisms like:
+Aphorisms are mostly associated with philosophers like Schopenhauer [^4], but programmers use them too.
+A good example is the [Zen of Python](https://peps.python.org/pep-0020/), which includes aphorisms like:

 * Simple is better than complex.